daiyanze/Vimmy/README.md

 4. Install plugins with [vim-plug](https://github.com/junegunn/vim-plug) by vim command `:PlugInstall`

 ### FAQ
 Ask me anything about this configuration.
-I'm not an expert but We can share experience together.
+I'm not an expert but we can share experience together.
 Thanks.

 ### License